paulecoyote/TiddlyCsv/readme.md

 # TiddlyCsv
 TiddlyCsv is a lightweight, low-ceremony csv processing library.

+(Well, perhaps one day it will be!)

 It aims to have as few dependencies and code as possible - but still provide something useful.

-If you can just drop in a singl

 ## Contributors
 * Paul Evans